The Last Warrior: Emissary of Darkness: Plot

 Having gone back in time, Ivan, on the shores of the Black Lake, encounters Mikula (the future Koshchei) seconds before he comes into contact with the darkness.
 The dialogue begins as quickly as it ends: the Messenger of Darkness appears out of nowhere and immediately attacks.
 In the battle, the knight reveals his true identity: the Messenger of Darkness is Ivan.
 From childhood, the Messenger was with him: pride, fear, rage - all these qualities were side by side with Ivan, and the Messenger cannot be killed, because the Messenger is himself.
 Therefore, Ivan acts differently: realizing that the Messenger cannot harm him, since he sits in his head, the hero simply controls his thoughts, thereby not allowing his dark essence to take over him.
 The last argument of the alter ego is that with the change in the flow of time, Ivan himself and the life in which he can see Vasilisa will not appear.
 The hero, who accepted this, does not regret anything and, having kicked the Messenger into the lake, drives out the darkness from himself.
 In the last minutes, Ivan asks Mikula not to allow darkness into herself and not to plot meanness against Belogor.
 Smiling, the hero convinces the guy that he will find his happiness and shakes his hand goodbye.
 The treasure sword will no longer return Ivan to the future, so the hero decides to do his last thing: he plunges the sword into the waters of the lake and thereby destroys the darkness forever.

 It is unknown whether old Ivan has disappeared from the new world, but at the end of the film in Belogorye, Ilya Muromets, Dobrynya Nikitich and Alyosha Popovich are alive and maintain a strong friendship; Vodyanoy and Baba Yaga live together; Mikula lived to a gray old age and still helps Belogor; and Vasilisa is an ordinary girl, living happily with Ivan Muromets, the son of Galina and Ilya, who have not encountered darkness and suffering and together admire the happiness of the children.
-Moscow Ivan did everything right: he saved his native world from suffering, giving everyone a happy and truly peaceful life.